tlswg/tls13-spec/draft-ietf-tls-tls13.md

 in {{key-share}}.
 {:br}

+Any future values that are allocated must ensure that the transmitted protocol messages unambiguously identify which mode was selected by the server; at present, this is indicated by the presence of the "key_share" in the ServerHello.

 ### Early Data Indication

-When a PSK is used, the client can send application data in its first flight of messages.
+When a PSK is used and early data is allowed for that PSK, the client can send application data in its first flight of messages.
 If the client opts to do so, it MUST supply both the "early_data" extension as well as the "pre_shared_key" extension.